mreyeslabbe/teaching/README.md

 <!-- # <center> Matías Reyes Labbé </center> -->
 # <center> Teaching </center>

-Since 2023, I serve as main instructor for an undergraduate class of Econometrics at [DII - Universidad de Chile](https://www.dii.uchile.cl/english/).<br>
+Since 2023, I have served as the main instructor for an undergraduate class in Econometrics at [DII - Universidad de Chile](https://www.dii.uchile.cl/english/).
+Additionally, I have been a member of the examining committee for master's theses in the [MAGCEA](https://www.magcea-uchile.cl/) program within the same department.

 Previously, I was TA for introductory, intermediate and advanced courses in microeconomics and macroeconomics at the [Economics Department](https://econ.uchile.cl) of Universidad de Chile.<br>